Notes on the Geography of Brazil: Ouro Preto and Mariana

 A side street off the plaza: it's the Rua Conde de Bobadela.

 The old town hall and prison is now the Museu de Inconfidencia.
 Ironically, it was designed by the governor, Dom Luiz da Cunha e Menezes, whose commandeering of men and equipment to build the place contributed to the uprising led by Tiradentes.

 The orange sandstone is handsome, and the Herodian blocks are impressive.
 The ionic capitals are nice, too, though the barred windows are a bit much.
 Still, sixty percent of the town's residents were slaves, and most of the rest were mestizos or mulattoes, so Dom Luiz probably knew what he was doing.
 People of means in Brazil today prefer razor wire and electric fencing.

 The Carmelite church is locked tight behind a fence also locked tight.
 The facade is rounded, though it's hard to see the curvature when you're looking straight on.
 This is another church by a Third Order, that is to say by laymen in lieu of the monks and nuns who, constituting the first and second orders, were barred from Minas.

 Here's a church built by the Third Order of Francisans.
 It's open, grand, and obsessively restrictive on the subject of cameras.

-The sculptures are in soapstone; the one in a bull's eye shows Francis in ecstasy and/or receiving the stigmata.
+The sculptures are in soapstone; the one at the top shows Francis in ecstasy and/or receiving the stigmata.
 It's by Aleijadinho, the "little cripple," a mulatto who had lost his fingers probably to leprosy and who worked with chisels tied to his wrists.